Bardiel & Cortensor Router

 integrity and reputation checks

-Router aggregates these into a structured response.
+Router aggregates these into a structured response and returns it to Bardiel.

 4) Back to Bardiel